jguadagno/jguadagno.github.io/_posts/2014-05-24-bootstrap-theme-switcher.md

 </html>
 ```

-Next, we’ll add the navbar with the theme selector menu.
+Next, we'll add the navbar with the theme selector menu.

 ```html
 <div class="container">